Sell Your Estate Jewelry Today

 Considerations When Selling an Estate Ring

 Family heirlooms, particularly jewelry, can be incredibly valuable depending on their time period, condition, rarity and other factors.
 Estate vintage rings have become popular items owing to their uniqueness and beautiful craftsmanship.
-The value of antique rings can be more difficult to determine and can be very subjective.
+The value of estate rings can be more difficult to determine and can be very subjective.
 That is why at Worthy, we do not assign a value to your estate jewelry pieces.
 Rather, we have them professionally inspected and let result of the auction do the talking.
 We have partnered with the world's top grading laboratories, GIA and IGI, to enhance buyer trust and ensure that you receive the best possible value when selling your items.
-Additionally, we will find the right buyers who are interested in antique and estate pieces, thereby making it much easier for you to get a fair price for your antique ring.
+Additionally, we will find the right buyers who are interested in inherited and estate pieces, thereby making it much easier for you to get a fair price for your estate ring.
 Before your item is put up for auction, a number of factors will need to be evaluated to determine its true market value.

-Rarity - The most important factor for selling antique and estate diamond is determining their rarity.
+Rarity - The most important factor for selling inherited and estate diamond is determining their rarity.
 Even if the piece is only in fair condition, if it is rare its value can still be fairly high.
 The professionals at Worthy are exceptionally knowledgeable about the jewelry industry and will be able to determine its rarity.
 This is an important step in evaluating the market price of such an item.